radimspetlik/hr-cnn/README.md

 	1. Copy the contents of the `bbox` directory (distributed in the 7zipped ECG Fitness database or available at https://goo.gl/aXDQiy) to `bob/db/ecg_fitness/data/bbox/`.
 	1. Copy the contents of the `test_h5_faces.zip` (available at https://goo.gl/9iw3LY) to `data/experiments/cnn/ecg-fitness-face-192x128/15/01/`.
 	1. Copy the contents of the `ecg-fitness_lmdb.zip` (availabe at https://goo.gl/MFLXH2) to `data/db`.

+## Tests
+### Evaluation
-1. Run the _evaluation_ test script with `python test-evaluation.py`.
+* Run the _evaluation_ test script with `python test-evaluation.py`.
 The network will evaluate two sequences attached in the repo.
 You should get the following results:
 ```
 [INFO]==================
 [INFO]=== STATISTICS-whole train ===